 I don’t have a problem with stares.
-As a woman in niqab who has travelled extensively, I am used to being stared at and it doesn’t phase me.
+As a woman in a niqab who has travelled extensively, I am used to being stared at, and it doesn’t phase me.
 Athens was no different.

 But what stuck with us was how accommodating Greek people were once we made contact with them.

 A greeting, a question about directions, help with a translation, all these were met with openness and warmth and, for that, I was very grateful.

 Once we neared Athens, the train went underground, and there was no more to see outside the windows.
 The stops became more frequent, and we were able to listen to the stations being announced in Greek and try to read the signs.
 As readers of both Latin and Arabic script, the Greek alphabet presented all sorts of challenges, but, after several stops, we began to work out which Greek letters stood for which sound and we began to feel quite pleased with ourselves 🙂

 Once in Monastiraki, we changed lines and hopped onto a train decorated with graffiti from end to end.
 We were to find out that this is a particular feature of Metro Line 1 – the ‘green line’.

 We were now on our way to Petralona, where I had booked an apartment via booking.com.
 When the train came out into the open again, we marvelled at our first proper sight of Athens: pastel-coloured and retro, with streets studded with orange trees, lined by low-rise flats with canopied balconies, framed by mountains in the distance.
 And, from what we saw, there was lots of graffiti and street art everywhere.